peterjc/thapbi-pict/examples/microalgal_mock/README.rst

 Setup
 -----

-We assume you have aquired the THAPBI PICT source code, and have your command line terminal open in the ``examples/microalgal_mock/`` folder.
+We assume you have acquired the THAPBI PICT source code, and have your command line terminal open in the ``examples/microalgal_mock/`` folder.
 First we run the ``setup.py`` script: